usamanazeer/persona_rating/Postman/API_Testing_Guide.md

 The collection includes automatic tests that verify:
 - Response time is under 2000ms
-- Status code is 200 (for successful requests)
 - Tokens are automatically extracted and stored

 ## Next Steps